nii-yamagishilab/project-NN-Pytorch-scripts/tutorials/README.md

 If you don't use conda, you may install software in env-cpu.yml manually.

 Pre-trained models of WaveGlow and Blow are quite large.
 They are shared through Dropbox.
 If you cannot access Dropbox, please let me know.
-You may also ignore the pre-trained models if you don't want to try the analysis-synthesis examples in s2*.ipynb.
+You may also skip the pre-trained models if you don't want to try the analysis-synthesis examples in s2*.ipynb.

 #### 2.2 Run Jupyter lab
 Open the sh terminal and run shell command